vp53319/deepinsightlearning/content/post/the-dot-product-with-examples-in-python-and-google-colab.md

  To calculate the dot product between vector X and vector Y, so we multiply each element from both vectors in order. we take 1, the first element of X, times 6, the first element of Y. Next, we take -8, the 2nd element of X, times -9, the second element of Y. We repeat this multiplication process for the remainder.
 Then we sum them up.
 This result in 98 for our example above.
 Because of the algorithm, will always be a single, scalar number, and the dot product only exists between vectors of the same number of elements or matrices of the same dimension, both matrices have to be 3x4 for example.
 We will see in our Colab example that trying to find the dot product of two vectors of different elements will result in error.

  A matrix is two dimensional with m rows and n columns.
 When it comes to matrix, there is a covolutional operation similar to the vector dot product.
 However, both matrices must have the same nxn dimension.
-Let's take a look at a example below of the "dot product" with two 3x3 matrices:
+Let's take a look at the example below of the "dot product" with two 3x3 matrices:

  If the matrix X is